-- Programming is not robust/awareness and educational efforts are relegated to fall orientation/onboarding efforts or tied to sanctioning - No designated office charged with oversight for the program - No funds specifically budgeted for AOD programming - Little data collection/no student survey or feedback gathered regularly
+- Programming is not robust/awareness and educational efforts are relegated to fall orientation/onboarding efforts or tied to sanctioning - No designated office charged with oversight for the program - No funds specifically budgeted for AOD programming - Little data collection/no student survey or feedback gathered regularly employees.
+Procedures and notification schedule reviewed and updated in May 2020.

-3. Procedures for distributing annual AOD notification to students and employees.
+Section 3.
+Procedures for distributing annual AOD notification to students and